tennisgent/garrettnay.com/content/post/2017-07-31-redux-ramda-selectors.md

     }
     ```

     This selector assumes your items are stored by two different reducers: one that keeps a list of IDs and one that keeps them in an object keyed by ID.
 This normalization of state structure is recommended [in the Redux docs](http://redux.js.org/docs/recipes/reducers/NormalizingStateShape.html).

-- Deriving data from a property:

-    ```js
-    function isLoggedIn(state) {
-        return state.user.id != null
-    }
-    ```
+Structuring the data this way makes it easier to update individual objects (by looking them up in the key-value object) while still preserving a specific order (by tracking their ids in an array).
+To get the full objects as an array, though, we need to map over the ids like this, which is why a selector function is helpful.

 - Deriving data from a list of items: